wrkstrm/Alpha/README.md

 #Use Cases

-- Download pic from Sony Camera, Filter and Post to Social Networks.
+- Download pic from Sony Camera, post process and and then post to Social Networks.

 #Building